 By default the language is English with S for knight.
 The following commands declare a different language.

 - EnglishN: English with N for knight

 P1000770 by Thierry Le Gleuher in 2000 is a PG 8.5 with the condition EinsteinChess.
 For fun, let's enter it using French notation.
-FinProbleme is not required.
+FinProbleme is accepted but not required.

 DebutProbleme enonce dia8.5 forsyth tc2r2t/ppp1p1pp/3p4/5p2/8/8/PPPPPPPP/TCFDRCFT condition EchecsEinstein

 Proof game options